yuanzhongqiao/ai-interview-platform/README.md

 ### Self-Hosted

-Run Aural on your own servers for full control over data, configuration, and customization.
+Run DeepInterviewer on your own servers for full control over data, configuration, and customization.

 #### Prerequisites